mdumakurtas/Express.js---CQRS-boilprate-/README.md

 1. Clone the repository
 2. Install nvm (node version manager)
 3. Run `nvm install` to install the correct node version
+4. Install dependencies with `npm install` (it will create `.env` file if it doesn't exist)
+5. Install docker and docker-compose
+6. Run `docker-compose up -d` to start the MongoDB database

 ## Build project